oracle/weblogic-kubernetes-operator/documentation/3.2/content/samples/simple/azure-kubernetes-service/model-in-image.md

 **Note**: If you run into VM size failure, see [Troubleshooting - Virtual Machine size is not supported]({{< relref "/samples/simple/azure-kubernetes-service/troubleshooting#virtual-machine-size-is-not-supported" >}}).

-#### Install WebLogic Server Kubernetes Operator
+#### Install WebLogic Kubernetes Operator

-The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The WebLogic Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
 The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Create a namespace and service account for the operator.